About Me#

 What is your background?#

-Briefly, I got my bachelor’s degree in Bioresource Research with a focus in Bioinformatics and Genomics at Oregon State University.
+I received my bachelor’s degree in Bioresource Research with options in Bioinformatics and Genomics from Oregon State University.

-Throughout my undergrad I conducted research alongside Ph.D. students and post-docs as well as independently.
-These experiences catalyzed my interest in studying the gut microbiome, and led me to join the Sharpton Lab for graduate school.
+Throughout my undergraduate studies I conducted research alongside Ph.D. students and post-docs as well as independently.
+These experiences catalyzed my interest in studying the gut microbiome, and led me to join the Sharpton Lab for graduate school, where I completed my dissertation on how environmental stressors shape zebrafish gut microbiome responses.

 What do you do now?#